YTech/CascadeKit/README.md

 3. [How to contribute](#how-to-contribute)
 4. [License and Credits](#license-and-credits)

-# How To use CascadeKit
+# How to use CascadeKit

 CascadeKit let you to easily apply UI customizations based on text content.
 Let's say you want to apply a blue color to Latin characters and a red color to Russian ones: